Aaron2404/Aaron2404/README.md

 ## I'm a Software Development Student from the Netherlands!!

-- 🌱 I’m currently trying to become better at Javascript
+- 🌱 I’m currently trying to become better at Java
 - ⚡ Fun fact: I like dogs

 ### Connect with me: